Downhill Media > About > Portfolio > Audiobrary Case Study

 — A platform story

 Audiobrary is Julia Whelan’s audiobook publishing company and storefront.
-When you buy a book through Audiobrary, the narrator gets a share of every sale — not a flat fee paid once.
-The site makes that model real.
+When you buy a book through Audiobrary, the narrator gets a royalty share of every sale — not just a flat fee for their work.
+They also distribute direct-to-consumer, and wide, to maximize the author’s revenue.

 Client